gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Azure IoT Hub and Azure Event Hub

-Ok, so you've read this far and you maybe wondering what is Azure IoT Hub and Azure Event Hub.
+Ok, so you've read this far and you may be wondering what is Azure IoT Hub and Azure Event Hub.

 IoT Hub is designed to "Connect, monitor, and control millions of IoT assets", Azure Event Hubs is designed for internet scale data ingestion.
 Unlock the value of that data with [Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/),